sjthesahiljoseph/SJtheSahilJosephComputer/README.md

 - Default Windows File Explorer.
 - Show hidden items and folders with full extension.
 - Launch in "This Pc".
-- Don't pin anything except defauts.
+- Don't pin anything except defauts and user folder and projects folder.
 - Don't show recently used or frequently used stuff in sidebar.

 ## Microsoft Edge: